billynewport/datasurface/docs/Ecosystem.md

 # What is a Data ecosystem?

-Every enterprise has a data ecosystem, this is kind of self evident.
+Every enterprise has a data ecosystem.
 It comprises all the data within an enterprise, how it moves throughout the enterprise, the technologies used to process, store and move that data.
-Data will never to simply stored in a single database that every application in the firm then uses to access that data.
-Ideally, that might even be desirable if it was possible.
+Governance is about analyzing the ecosystem and making sure it meets policies designed to ensure best practises, keep the data safe and enforce corporate or governmeny policies/laws on storing sensitive data.

-It's also typically the most fragmented way to handling data.
-Different teams have their own way of classifying data, storing data, advertising data and so on.
+Datasurface tries to simplify this ecosystem providing a platform which can describe this ecosystem and then automatically provision as much of the infrastructure to implement it as possible.